-The L210 is a compact and lightweight printer that measures 472x300x145mm at 4.4KG.
+The Epson ITS L210 Printer is a compact and lightweight printer that measures 472x300x145mm at 4.4KG.
 There’s nothing out of the ordinary about the L210 in terms of its design, apart from the addition of the compartment alongside the main printer unit.
 The ink tank is housed by means of a few plastic clips that ‘hang’ onto the side.
-The main unit follows the basic, modern printing build and design, with its curved rectangular shape and slide out trays.
-The front of control panel is straightforward enough, with power, copy black, copy colour, and print test page buttons for ease of use.
+The main unit follows the basic, modern printing build and design, with its curved rectangular shape and slide-out trays.
+The front of the control panel is straightforward enough, with power, copy black, copy colour, and print test page buttons for ease of use.
 Lifting the top cover reveals the scanning bed for scan-to-print options.

-Setup for the L210 is effortless.
+Setup for the Epson ITS L210 Printer is effortless.
 Even without the necessary installation drivers, Windows 7/8 users shouldn’t have any trouble simply connecting the printer and powering up.
 In fact, you could start printing documents, scanning, and copying from USB without requiring PC setup of any sort.
-This quick turnaround in print time is great feature to have, and although not a necessity, is always appreciated whenever you’re in a tight spot for time with a few last minute assignments and documents to get signed off at the office.
-The only real time delay is the initial setup, which takes approximately 20 minutes upon first use.
+This quick turnaround in print time is great feature to have, and although not a necessity, is always appreciated whenever you’re in a tight spot for time with a few last-minute assignments and documents to get signed off at the office.
+The only real-time delay is the initial setup, which takes approximately 20 minutes upon first use.

 Specifications and Performance